misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 )
 ```

-This does not cause the gradient line to intersect with the top-right corner.
-Would
-that it did!
+This does `not` cause the gradient line to intersect with the top-right corner.
+Would that it did!
 Instead, what happens is a good deal stranger.
-First, let’s diagram it in
-Figure 9-83 so that we have something to refer to.
+First, let’s diagram it in Figure 9-83 so that we have something to refer to.

 Your eyes do not deceive you: the gradient line is way off from the top-right corner.
-On the other hand, it is headed into the top-right quadrant of the image.
-That’s what
-to top right really means: head into the top-right quadrant of the image, not into
-the top-right corner.
+On the other hand, it `is` headed into the top-right quadrant of the image.
+That’s what to top right really means: head into the top-right quadrant of the image, not into the top-right corner.

-As Figure 9-83 shows, the way to find out exactly what that means is to do the follow‐
+As Figure 9-83 shows, the way to find out exactly what that means is to do the following:
-ing:

-1. Shoot a line from the midpoint of the image into the corners adjacent to the cor‐
-   ner in the quadrant that’s been declared.
-Thus, for the top-right quadrant, the
-   adjacent corners are the top left and bottom right.
+1. Shoot a line from the midpoint of the image into the corners adjacent to the corner in the quadrant that’s been declared.
+Thus, for the top-right quadrant, the adjacent corners are the top left and bottom right.
-2. Draw the gradient line perpendicular to that line, pointing into the declared
+2. Draw the gradient line perpendicular to that line, pointing into the declared quadrant.
-   quadrant.
-3. Construct the gradient—that is, determine the start and ending points, place or
-   distribute the color stops, then calculate the entire gradient image, as per usual.
+3. Construct the gradient—that is, determine the start and ending points, place or distribute the color stops, then calculate the entire gradient image, as per usual.

 <Figures figure="9-83">A gradient headed toward the top right</Figures>

 This process has a few interesting side effects.
-First, it means that the color at the
-midpoint will always stretch from one quadrant-adjacent corner to the other.
-Second,
-it means that if the image’s shape changes—that is, if its ratio of height to width
-changes—then the gradient line will also change direction, meaning that the gradient
+First, it means that the color at the midpoint will always stretch from one quadrant-adjacent corner to the other.
+Second, it means that if the image’s shape changes—that is, if its ratio of height to width changes—then the gradient line will also change direction, meaning that the gradient will reorient.
-will reorient.
 So watch out for that if you have flexible elements.
-Third, a perfectly
-square gradient image will have a gradient line that intersects with a corner.
-Examples
-of these three side effects are depicted in Figure 9-84, using the following gradient
-definition in all three cases:
+Third, a perfectly square gradient image will have a gradient line that intersects with a corner.
+Examples of these three side effects are depicted in Figure 9-84, using the following gradient definition in all three cases:

 ```css
 linear-gradient(